jengalas/thesurveystation-jekyll/_drafts/2024-12-02-magnetic-stations-part-3.md

 In trying to find the location of Eugene Hale's home, we came across the following article from _The New York Times_, July 14, 1883:

+We also found a few postcards showing the senator's home, Google Street View didn't hel

 {% include simple-map.html map_id="1" latitude="44.543507" longitude="-68.413275" zoom="15" marker_name="Magnetic Station?" height="490px" width="100%" %}